A warm welcome

 I am a warm, caring and empathic person who is passionate about the therapeutic relationship, a cornerstone of the counselling process.
 I developed a passion for listening early on in life, often being referred to by friends as a “good sounding board”.
 I studied Psychology at college and then went on to complete a BSc in Psychology, and Diploma’s in Counselling and Cognitive Behavioural Therapy (CBT).

 For the last six years I have been a Samaritans volunteer, and currently work as Deputy Director for Volunteer Care.
 As well as answering phone calls and emails I volunteer in my local prison.
 My role in the prison is to train selected inmates to be ‘Listeners’.
 Listeners provide invaluable support to their fellow inmates in time of crisis or emotional difficulty.

 I am a member of the British Association for Counselling and Psychotherapy (BACP), an accredited member of the National Counselling Society (NCS) and a member of the NHS Directory of Complementary and Alternative Practitioners.
-I also work for NHS Northamptonshire Foundation Trust as an advisor.
+I also work for the NHS as a Psychological Wellbeing Practitioner.

 Diploma in Counselling

 Diploma in Cognitive-Behavioural Therapy (CBT)